tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 as described in {{proxy-pvd}}, entries in the `matchDomains` array indicate specific hosts and zones that are accessible using the proxy.
 If a hostname is neither matching an specific entry nor included in the enumerated zones, then a client SHOULD assume that the hostname will not be accessible through the proxy.
-If a hostname is included in the `excludedDomains` array, then the client SHOULD NOT access it through the proxy.
+If a hostname is included in the `excludeDomains` array, then the client SHOULD NOT access it through the proxy.

 Entries listed in `matchDomains` MUST NOT expand the set of domains that a client is